First Class Pre-K

 The transition from the Pre-K program to Kindergarten is a big step for our little ones.
 There are a number of things you can do as a parent to ensure the transition is smoothe for your child.
 Click the link below to learn about how you can help create a more successful transition:

-When you are selected and register online for your location in Powerschool, please fill out the Free/Reduced Lunch Application.
+When you are selected and register online for your location in Powerschool, you can also fill out the Free/Reduced Lunch Application.
 Filling out this application will help your school receive an accurate classification and may even increase funding while also helping your family out by granting your student either free or reduced meal prices.
 Pre-K tuition is based on Free/Reduced Meal status.
-A new Free/Reduced Meal Application MUST be completed each school year to determine if your child is eligible for benefits.We encourage you to complete a Free/Reduced Meal application as soon as possible to see if you qualify for assistance and to avoid a lapse in benefits when the free meal program ends.
+A new Free/Reduced Meal Application MUST be completed each school year for interested families to determine if your child is eligible for benefits.If you are interested please complete a Free/Reduced Meal application as soon as possible to see if you qualify for assistance and to avoid a lapse in benefits when the free meal program ends.

 Follow the link below to complete the application: